 – Low Sex Drive (Libido)

 With low dopamine in the body, there is also a dulling of pleasure.
 The person will have the inability to feel gratification and as a result, a lessening of libido.
 If you suspect that you are suffering from dopamine deficiency, you can consult your doctor.
-Dopamine levels are easily checked with a simple blood or urine test and can be adjusted with supplements.
+Dopamine levels are easily checked with a simple blood or urine test.

 – Procrastination, Struggling to Finish Projects or Tasks